glmvc/first-site/README.md

 [![screenshot of the first site](images/first-site-screenshot.png "first site website")](https://glmvc.github.io/first-site/)

 in the meantime i have upgraded this website :crystal_ball:
-- link to its repository: https://github.com/glmvc/first-site-upgrade/
+- link to the repository: https://github.com/glmvc/first-site-upgrade/
-- link to the actual website: https://glmvc.github.io/first-site-upgrade/
+- link to the website: https://glmvc.github.io/first-site-upgrade/

 ---